Bonferroni correction: Alternatives

 There are alternative ways to control the family-wise error rate.
 For example, the Holm–Bonferroni method and the Šidák correction are universally more powerful procedures than the Bonferroni correction, meaning that they are always at least as powerful.
 But unlike the Bonferroni procedure, these methods do not control the expected number of Type I errors per family (the per-family Type I error rate).

 Criticism

-With respect to Family-wise error rate (FWER) control, the Bonferroni correction can be conservative if there are a large number of tests and/or the test statistics are positively correlated.
+With respect to Family-wise error rate (FWER) control, the Bonferroni correction can be conservative if there are a large number of tests and/or the test statistics are positively correlated, due to looseness of the union bound for overlapping sets.

 Multiple-testing corrections, including the Bonferroni procedure, increase the probability of Type II errors when null hypotheses are false, i.e., they reduce statistical power.